marcgenevat/CamBot/README.md

 $ roslaunch cambot_img_processor cambot_img_processor.launch

 This will launch both launcher files , ros node that publish images from webcam and ros node that get these images to detect faces or balls

+In order to visualize the robot model with RVIZ:

+$ roslaunch cambot_description display.launch